btamm12/fpack_webapp_client/data/01_annotate_me/README.md

 https://user-images.githubusercontent.com/32679237/150655656-3a47c8ce-c38f-4c80-9ba5-3fbcac5c39b6.mp4

-**Note:** if the annotation file is not yet finished, but you would like to save your progress, then you should overwrite the file (i.e. save it in the `01_annotate_me/` folder).
+**Note 1:** if the annotation file is not yet finished, but you would like to save your progress, then you should overwrite the TextGrid file (i.e. save it in the `01_annotate_me/` folder).

+**Note 2:** if the annotation file is too difficult and you would like to save it for later, then you should save the TextGrid file in the `difficult_to_annotate/` folder.